Immigration reform in the United States: Effects on the US economy

-High Cost of Immigration Enforcement
+High cost of immigration enforcement

 Immigration enforcement has increased rapidly since the 1990s.
 The U.S. Border Patrols's annual budget has increased by 714 percent.
 The cost went from $362.2 million in the fiscal year of 1992 to $2.7 billion in the fiscal year of 2009.
 Also the U.S. Immigration and Customs enforcement has grown 73 percent, from $3.3 billion since its inception to $5.9 billion in 2014.

-Revision of H-1B Visa
+Revision of H-1B visa

 President Donald Trump signed the "Buy American, Hire American" executive order in April 2017 that would direct U.S. agencies to propose rules to prevent immigration fraud and abuse in the program.
 They would also be asked to offer changes so that H-1B visas are awarded to the "most-skilled" or highest-paid applicants.

 Broken families

 The U.S. immigration system determines who enters the country, and how many, either by order or under certain circumstances.
 It also decides who can apply for permanent visas for family and relatives.
-Advocates of increased admission of family members characterize the current system as "broken," for preventing family reunification.
+Advocates of increased admission of family members characterize the system as "broken," for preventing family reunification.
 They argue that family reunification will reduce waiting lines and conflicts over the number of visas of children and spouses.
 Approximately 5,100 children with a detained or deported parent were in the public child welfare system in 2011.
 Advocates for reducing immigration have, however, argued that making family reunification migration easier would tend to erode important distinctions between citizens and non-citizens, and lead to higher overall immigration levels.

 Arizona SB 1070

 In 2009, services provided to illegal immigrants, including incarceration, cost the state of Arizona an estimated $12.7 billion.

-Citing Congress' failure to enforce U.S. immigration laws, the state of Arizona confronted reform and on April 23, 2010 Republican Governor Jan Brewer signed the Support Our Law Enforcement and Safe Neighborhoods Act (Arizona SB 1070)-- the broadest and strictest immigration reform imposed in the United States.
+Citing Congress' failure to enforce U.S. immigration laws, the state of Arizona confronted reform and on April 23, 2010, Republican Governor Jan Brewer signed the Support Our Law Enforcement and Safe Neighborhoods Act (Arizona SB 1070)-- the broadest and strictest immigration reform imposed in the United States.

 The SB1070 Arizona immigration law directs law enforcement officials to ask for immigration papers on a "reasonable suspicion" that a person might be an illegal immigrant and make arrests for not carrying ID papers in keeping with federal requirements.
 Previously, police could not stop and check identification papers on a mere suspicion that someone might be an illegal immigrant.
 Police could only ask about an individual's immigration status if they are suspected of involvement in another crime.

 On July 6, 2010, the US Department of Justice filed suit against Arizona.
 In 2012, the Supreme Court ruled in Arizona v.
 United States that sections 3, 5(C), and 6 of S. B. 1070 were preempted by federal law but left other parts of the law intact, including a provision that allowed law enforcement to investigate a person's immigration status.